cognitojayant/my-blog-website/content/posts/memory-management-in-python.md

     ![pools-in-CPython.png](/posts/memory-management-in-python/pools-in-CPython.png)

     - A freepools list keeps track of all the pools in the empty state.
 But when do empty pools get used?
     - A usedpools list tracks all the pools that have some space available for data for each size class.
 When a given block size is requested, the algorithm checks this usedpools list for the list of pools for that block size.
-Assume your code needs an 8-byte chunk of memory.
+Assume our code needs an 8-byte chunk of memory.
 If there are no pools in usedpools of the 8-byte size class, a fresh empty pool is initialized to store 8-byte blocks.
 This new pool then gets added to the usedpools list so it can be used for future requests.
     - Say a full pool frees some of its blocks because the memory is no longer needed.
 That pool would get added back to the usedpools list for its size class
 - Blocks
     - These pools are fragmented into smaller blocks of memory.